Peiling0509/safana_bekam_management_app/README.md

 # safana_bekam_management_app
+## [v1.2.0] - New Feature
+New feature: medical note preview for the patient record

 ## [v1.1.0] - New Feature
-New feature added: category label for the patient record
+New feature: category label for the patient record